Friday, 7 October 2011

 I sewed these two pieces together and zigzagged the rough edges.

-and found loads, don't try to make them uniform, the rougher the look the better), we used some felt strips, too.
+K then ripped brown, orange and beige fabric into strips (we used my scrap bag and found loads, don't try to make them uniform, the rougher the look the better), we used some felt strips, too.
 I then placed the first line of strips along the seam on the hood and zigzagged them down.
 The next lines of strips were arranged in a u shape around the first line, about 11/2-2 inches apart.
 I then cut 4 u shapes out of brown felt for the ears and sewed two together around the round edge, leaving the straight bottom open.
 I filled them with cut offs and sewed them on between the lines at the front of the hood.

 I used some shorter strips of fabric for the fringe and sewed them on along the top front edge of the hood.